Accessibility Tools

 Are you licensed to perform stem cell treatment in Antigua?

-Yes, We are licensed under the Antigua Stem Cell Therapy and Research Act of 2019 which has legal jurisdiction in Antigua, as the FDA does in the United States.
+Yes, we are licensed under the Antigua Stem Cell Therapy and Research Act of 2019 which has legal jurisdiction in Antigua, as the FDA does in the United States.

 Definitions